Plant: Distribution

 A map of a classification of the world's vegetation into biomes.
-Those named here include tundra, taiga, temperate broadleaf forest, temperate steppe, subtropical rainforest, Mediterranean vegetation, monsoon forest, arid desert, xeric shrubland, dry steppe, semiarid desert, grass savanna, tree savanna, subtropical and tropical dry forest, tropical rainforest, alpine tundra, and montane forests.
-Shown in gray is "ice sheet and polar desert" devoid of plants.
+Those named here include tundra, taiga, temperate broadleaf forest, temperate steppe, subtropical rainforest, Mediterranean vegetation, monsoon forest, arid desert, xeric shrubland, dry steppe, semiarid desert, grass savannah, tree savannah, subtropical and tropical dry forest, tropical rainforest, alpine tundra, and montane forests.
+Shown in grey is "ice sheet and polar desert" devoid of plants.

 Plants are distributed almost worldwide.
 While they inhabit many biomes which can be divided into a multitude of ecoregions, only the hardy plants of the Antarctic flora, consisting of algae, mosses, liverworts, lichens, and just two flowering plants, have adapted to the prevailing conditions on that southern continent.

 Plants are often the dominant physical and structural component of the habitats where they occur.
-Many of the Earth's biomes are named for the type of vegetation because plants are the dominant organisms in those biomes, such as grassland, savanna, and tropical rainforest.
+Many of the Earth's biomes are named for the type of vegetation because plants are the dominant organisms in those biomes, such as grassland, savannah, and tropical rainforest.